justinfagnani/dom-templating-api-proposal/EXPLAINER.md

   libraries however.
 - New component abstractions.
 This proposal is just for templates.
 Components can either be handled by web components, userland component systems, or both.
-  Hooks for component systems, like stateful directives, should be available.
+  Hooks that allow component systems to easily work with templates, like stateful directives, should be available.
-- Change or fix other DOM APIs or HTML syntax.
-This proposal aims to add templates that describe DOM trees as the DOM allows today, with today's HTML parser.
+- Fixing other DOM APIs or HTML syntax.
+This proposal aims to add templates that describe the DOM trees that the DOM allows today, with today's HTML parser.
 It does not try to change the DOM or HTML to be easier to write templates for.
   This includes things like the fact HTML doesn't have self-closing tags; that attributes, properties, and events can have overlapping names; or that some boolean attributes are "on" even if they have the value `"false"`.
 - HTML-based templating.
 This proposal focuses only on a JavaScript templating API.
 While many people are interested in an HTML-based templating system, JavaScript is where most developers write their components and template code